 This site is a collection of various elements from my life.
-I’m now 35 (well 21 really) and became a technology geek by accident after studying Archaeology at UCL and Cambridge (where I grew up partially – the rest was done in London at Uni).
+I became a technology geek by accident after studying Archaeology at UCL and Cambridge (where I grew up partially – the rest was done in London at Uni).

-I’ve now been working for the Portable Antiquities Scheme (based at the British Museum) as their ICT adviser for 8 years, which basically means I have a vague job title allowing me to do more than a job description allows.
+I’ve now been working for the British Museum as an ICT advisor for over a decade, which basically means I have a vague job title allowing me to do more than a job description allows.

 I write websites, manage databases, attend far too many meetings, write policy documents, discuss archaeology and have high brow conversations with various academics.
-Sam Moorhead is trying to broaden my mind.
 I am also an Honorary Lecturer at the institute of archaeology at UCL and a trustee of the Palestine Exploration Fund.